mwebber93/trading-dashboard/README.md

  - Introduce a library for Forms management such as **Formik** or **React Hook Form**.
  - Look at creating a shared component library building on top of something like **Material-UI**.
 This could then be shared across the widgets as necessary to encourage code re-use.
  - Consolidating common code such as API fetching into a shared package.
+ - Increase integration tests and unit testing coverage across the application.
  - Introducing **Lerna** for monorepo build and versioning support.
  - Introduce **CI/CD** to streamline the build and release process.